-This course provides a comprehensive presentation of the behavioral and neuroscientific foundations of human movement control, coordination, and the learning of movement skills.
-Students will learn the major theories of motor control and the acquisition of motor skill and the importance of these in rehabilitation, teaching, sport emphasizing the contributions of both sensory and motor systems to motor control, coordination, and learning.
-Through lectures, discussions and course readings in addition to writing assignments, the goal is for students to develop a unified conceptual framework for motor control and learning and how these relate to the optimization of intervention strategies.
+This course provides an in-depth presentation of the behavioral and neuroscientific foundations of human movement control, coordination, and the learning of movement skills.
+Topics include an introduction to the cellular basis of neurophysiology, discussion of the contributions of the sensory and motor systems, and learning the major theories of motor control and the acquisition of motor skill and their importance in rehabilitation, teaching and sport performance.
+The ultimate goal is for students to develop a unified conceptual framework for motor control and learning and how these relate to the optimization of intervention strategies.

 Co-req: EXER.4260 Motor Control and Learning, and Pre-req: EXER.4220 Exercise Prescription and Prog, and Exercise Science majors only, and Senior status.

 This laboratory course provides a hands-on experience with the concepts and topics centered around the behavioral and neuroscientific foundations of human movement control, coordination, and the learning of movement skills.
 It is designed to examine the principles of motor learning by examining physiological, psychological, and neuromotor factors that affect motor control, the acquisition of motor skills and performance.
 Students will learn to apply motor learning and control skills to coaching movement and physical activity.